paulchyz/OSA_Kafka_Demo/README.md

 ### Configure Hosts File
 In order for the Python script to connect with Kafka, you need to update the hosts file in /etc on your computer.
 This will provide the proper IP address for the Kafka connection.

-Start by navigating to the file's directory.
+Start by opening your command line on your local computer and navigating to the file's directory.

 ```
 cd /etc